jimmy-little/jimmy-little.github.io/about/index.md

 ### Workflow

 The new Cocktails and Coffee is a work in progress.
-It's a Jekyll blog, whih means it's completely static.
+It's a Jekyll blog, which means it's completely static.
 I type the posts in Markdown, and then let GitHub generate the pages.
 I do it this way because it lets me keep all my posts in plain text, and i use [Working Copy](https://geo.itunes.apple.com/us/app/working-copy-powerful-git/id896694807?mt=8) to push to GitHub.
 It's complicated, but I like it way better than my previous blogs that were on Wordpress, Joomla, and Squarespace.

-Wordpress, and particularly Squarespace, were super easy, but they were pretty heavy for a blog.
+Wordpress and Squarespace were super easy, but they were pretty heavy for a blog.
 Static is where it's at for me right now.

 ### Images